 - Job status

 Most sex offenders must also provide a recent color photo as well as information about the type of offense for which the person was convicted.
 The age of the victim, the date of the conviction and the punishment received may also be requested.

 Other information that may be requested include any indication of whether the person is discharged, paroled or released on juvenile probation, community supervision or mandatory supervision; any indication of licenses held or sought by the offender; if the offender is a student, indication of the public or private institution of education where he or she is enrolled.

 As you can see, a substantial amount of information is required of a person who must register as a sex offender.
 Also, any changes in the information provided must be promptly reported to update their registration.

 For instance, if the offender moves elsewhere, then the registration process must be updated in that community.
 Also required is an indication if the offender spends time consistently in another area, even without moving there.

 Keep in mind that failure to comply with Texas sex offender registration rules is a serious offense with severe punishments.

 Your awareness of how much the public can know about sex offenders in Texas can guide you in planning your defense of a sex crime.
 Let an experienced sex crime defense attorney with our law firm help.
-Contact us today for a free case review.
+Contact us today for a case review.